SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/HtmlElement/toString.md

 so.topic: reference
 ---

+# HtmlElement.toString()

 Returns the value of the element as a String.